Warm Apple Cinnamon Oatmeal (Packed with Protein!)

-- splash of almond milk or other milk for desired consistency after cooking
+- splash of milk for desired consistency after cooking

 - 1 tablespoon chopped pecans

-In a small saucepan, combine oats and water.
+In a small saucepan, combine oats and milk.
 Simmer until liquid has absorbed into the oats, stirring frequently to prevent burning, for about 8 minutes.

-Meanwhile, in a separate small saucepan, spray coconut oil cooking spray or other nonstick cooking spray and heat over medium heat.
+Meanwhile, in a separate small saucepan, spray coconut oil cooking spray or other nonstick cooking spray or add 1 teaspoon oil; heat over medium heat.
 Add the diced apple chunks and spray apple with cooking spray.
-Stir in a dash of cinnamon or apple pie spice and cook for about 5 minutes, stirring occasionally, until the apples are soft.
+Stir in a dash of cinnamon or apple pie spice and cook for a few minutes, stirring occasionally, until the apples are soft.

-Once oats are cooked, stir in apple pie spice (just plain cinnamon will work if that's what you've got).
+Once oats are cooked, remove from heat and stir in apple pie spice (just plain cinnamon will work if that's what you've got).
 Stir in protein powder last, if using.
-I like to add about 1/4 cup almond milk while stirring in protein powder.
+I like to add about 1/4 cup milk while stirring in protein powder.

-Top oatmeal with apples, almond butter and chopped pecans.
+Top oatmeal with apples, nut butter and chopped pecans.
 Enjoy!

-QUICK MICROWAVE VERSION: Combine oats, water, apple and apple pie spice in a bowl and microwave for 1-2 minutes.
-Stir in protein last, if using, and add almond milk as needed for desired consistency.
-Top with almond butter and pecans.
+QUICK MICROWAVE VERSION: Combine oats, milk, apple and apple pie spice in a bowl and microwave for 1-2 minutes.
+Stir in protein last, if using, and add milk as needed for desired consistency.
+Top with nut butter and pecans.

-OVERNIGHT OATS: Replace the water with milk.
-Stir everything together without cooking and store in the fridge overnight.
+OVERNIGHT OATS: Stir everything together without cooking and store in the fridge overnight.
 Enjoy cold in the morning.
 I also really enjoy this recipe cooked and then stored in the fridge and eaten cold in the morning.
 This is also great for meal prepping several servings to enjoy through the week.